TXF Export: What to Expect

 When TXF is a good fit

-TXF lets you import supported donations directly into your tax software instead of typing them manually.
+TXF lets you import basic details of supported donation types directly into your tax software instead of typing them manually.
+It does not support every detail.

-• TurboTax Desktop (Mac and Windows) and H&R Block Desktop support TXF import
+• TurboTax Desktop (Mac and Windows) supports TXF import best

 • Export once per tax year and import into your return